Copyright © 2016

 "Now lad, they will talk amongst themselves until one finds the courage to come back in the hope of gaining more information on you.
 You would think the fools would take notice of your ribbon and bars.
 It would then tell them exactly who you may be.
 Still this is good sport, don't you think?"

-Mister Sharpe had a wide smile on his lips as he looked down at Thomas.
+Mister Grey had a wide smile on his lips as he looked down at Thomas.

-"In a funny way I think it is Mister Sharpe.
+"In a funny way I think it is Mister Grey.
 But what now?"

 "Well going on past performances of these types.
 I would say the next one will fire his guns at you and try to ignore me this time.
 As a newly promoted 2nd Lieutenant you would be fair game as you do not have the seniority to fight back.
 Now this part is where you send a little message of your own.
 That is lad, if you have the stomach for a fight?"